matevz-kovacic/active-model/sol-execbench-094/README.md

 Most published work on AI-generated kernels trains or scaffolds specifically for the task — fine-tuned kernel models, RL-trained kernel agents, kernel-specific search harnesses.
 That leaves a narrower question open: what happens when a **general-purpose** research harness, built for unrelated optimization problems and never designed for GPUs, is pointed at a kernel benchmark cold?

 Active Model is that harness.
 I had never written a GPU kernel.
-This is one data point on what it did over a weekend — including where it stopped on its own, and what it took to get past that.
+This is one data point on what it did over a weekend — including how far it got unaided, and what changed when I began steering.

 The model was not asked to generate CUDA once.
 It conducted an iterative optimization campaign: reproducing prior work, diagnosing unexplained performance gaps, generating alternative mathematical formulations, designing new kernel architectures, running controlled experiments, analyzing performance workload by workload, abandoning attractive ideas when measurements rejected them, and combining independently successful ideas — until an external evaluator placed the result at the top of the leaderboard.
 The sections below are the record of that, refutations included.